1799885/JS-tools/README.md

     This way, in order to select the (x, y) element we use the sintax 'arr[x][y]'.
     In this case, arr[0][0] = 1 and arr[3][3] = 9.

+Also look at the JSDOC added to this library.

 #### Doc:
 Some files with the documentation used to develop files in this directory.
 Full credit to the authors of this files.